ariannalangwang/Human-Resource-Java-OOP-Project/README.md

 ### PROJECT OVERVIEW:
-This is a Java project with a human resource dataset found on Kaggle.
+This is a Java project with OOP and unit testing.

+The dataset used is a human resource dataset found on Kaggle.
 The dataset can be found here: https://www.kaggle.com/rhuebner/human-resources-data-set.

 This project contains 4 classes: